How to conquer complicated extrications

 The locking mechanism for the wheelchair was disengaged and the driver transferred to a long board and packaged for vertical retrieval.
 The hauling system with a 3:1 mechanical advantage was then used to retrieve the victim through the vehicle.

 The run took less than 40 minutes and used six companies: one battalion chief, two medics, one heavy rescue, one squad and one quint.
-This run was an overall success because the appropriate resources were available and the personnel on scene were adequately trained.
+This run was an overall success because the appropriate resources were available and the personnel on scene were adequately trained in extrication.

 One of the keys to this success was rapid delegation of responsibilities.
 The officers on scene quickly formulated an action plan and made assignments.
-One crew was assigned stabilization while the other crew prepared for extrication and rescue.
+One crew was assigned stabilization while the other crew prepared to extricate and rescue.
 Both groups were given clear benchmarks and objectives and worked independently but maintained effective communications.

 Using the vehicle itself as a channel to tunnel into and extricate the victim allowed rescuers to avoid the foliage and obstacles that the natural terrain presented.
 It also afforded a more stable platform for rescuers.